CSS RegEx Attribute Selectors

 The star symbol or more commonly known as the asterisk symbol (*) is used to search for a certain value in a string.

-If we come back to the previous example, let’s change the CSS rule to match every element with the word “horjarobert” and to change its color to red.
+If we come back to the previous example, let’s change the CSS rule to match every element with the word “consultant” and to change its color to red.

 So, what did I do in that CSS rule?
-If I didn’t say (write) before, you need to know in this case that the selector is a (which defines a hyperlink), the attribute is href and the value of href is “horjarobert”.
+If I didn’t say (write) before, you need to know in this case that the selector is “a” (which defines a hyperlink from the <a> tag), the attribute is “href” and the value of “href” is “consultant”.
 You can skip the quotes, but it’s a good practice to use them.

 Therefore, we have a rule which says that whenever the condition is matched, the color of the link will be red.
-Our condition says that the value of the href attribute should contain the word “horjarobert”.
+Our condition says that the value of the “href” attribute should contain the word “consultant”.
 Where?
 Anywhere inside a hyperlink.

-That asterisk symbol is responsible for searching anywhere after the string “horjarobert”.
+That asterisk symbol is responsible for searching anywhere after the string “consultant”.

 Consider another scenario: make every text inside an anchor element (<a>) who contains the letter “o” to have the green color.